 It’s vital to remember that more is not always better.
 More reps and more exercises are not necessarily more effective.
+More weight is not better if you lose the ability to maintain good form.
 Going faster throughout your reps is certainly not effective.
 HIIT workouts might be popular, but they will not necessarily yield better progress for runners.
 Instead, deliberate actions to improve the quality of your strength workout will yield better results.

 These strength training hacks (for lack of a better term) will improve the quality and therefore the effectiveness of your strength workout.
 I generally dislike the term “hack” because there are no shortcuts to progress in running.
 You have to put in the hard work.
 However, there are small but effective measures you can employ in your strength training to maximize the efficacy of a workout for the time available.
 Even if you can only fit in one strength session per week, these tips will help you optimize the benefits of it.

 Weak feet can cause numerous running injuries, including plantar fasciitis and even stress reactions or fractures.
 One simple way to strengthen your feet is to use them for stability during strength training.
 Thick, cushioned shoes (especially running shoes) might offer too much support during a strength workout.
-Taking off your shoes or using minimalist shoes trains you to utilize your feet for balance.
+Wearing lower drop, less cushioned shoes during a lift trains you to utilize your feet for balance.

 Think of your foot like a tripod, with your big toe, heel, and ball of the little toe.
-Taking off your shoes for strength training will force you to stabilize that tripod and strengthen all the muscles and tendons in your feet and ankles.
-At the very least, strength train in non-running shoes.
-Running shoes provide more support than is needed for strength training.
+Wearing less cushioned shoes for strength training will force you to stabilize that tripod and strengthen all the muscles and tendons in your feet and ankles.

 Offset Your Weight